KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/mythic-figure-layer-registry.md

 **Krishna at DS / DM:** §23.3 places Krishna at DS / DM (guiding intellect) alongside Bodhisattvas, Thoth, and Archangels.
 The main registry (Decode 07) places Krishna at L₅ EOB (Theonic seed).
 Both are structurally valid: Krishna-as-Preserver is L₅ Theon; Krishna-as-Guide-to-Arjuna is L₃ DS / DM function.
 This is cultural conflation, not error — the same figure performing different layer-functions in different mythic contexts.

-**New figures for future integration:** Bythos, Aditi, Ymir, Eros (Orphic), Typhon, Apep / Apophis, Daemon (Gnostic), Jiva, Nafs, Ba, Asuras, Qarin, Anansi, Tezcatlipoca, Quetzalcoatl, Belenus, Metatron, Samael, Sekhmet, Hecate, Rahu, Oannes.
+**New figures for future integration:** Bythos, Aditi, Ymir, Eros (Orphic), Typhon, Apep / Apophis, Daemon (Gnostic), Jiva, Nafs, Ba, Asuras, Qarin, Anansi, Quetzalcoatl, Metatron, Sekhmet, Hecate.
 These are captured in the appendix tables and can be backfilled into the main layer tables during the audit phase.

 ---